 The glass from the window will block any helpful UVB rays, and the sunlight will also cause the tank to overheat quite easily.

-A heat mat, also known as an under-tank heater or heat pad, is placed underneath the enclosure on the warm side.
+Heat mats, also known as under-tank heaters or heat pads, are placed underneath the enclosure on the warm side.

 Repti Zoo’s heating pad is one of the options we recommend.

-Belly heat is essential for leopard geckos, as the warmth aids in digestion.
+Belly heat is essential for leopard geckos, as the warm body temperature aids in digestion.

-Heat mats work very well for providing heat to the underside of a leo, and they also help maintain a warm temperature in a warm hide.
+Heat mats work very well for providing heat to the underside of a leo, and they also help maintain a cozy temperature in a warm hide.